 Moreover, Flamesun in conjunction with AR developer created an application for scanning packages.
 Now even the QR code is not needed: you just need to take a picture of the package, and the system will redirect you to a game or video with animated character.
 You can take a picture of yourself and also become an animation hero.
 For example, brand of potato chips “Don’t speak” is a great applicable example.

-Nikita, its most likely that you have studied the entire product assortment of Shanghai supermarkets in details.
+Nikita, it’s most likely that you have studied the entire product assortment of Shanghai supermarkets in details.
 Are there any obvious differences in the range of products offered compared to Russian stores?

 Yes, of course, there is a great difference.
 First of all, I was surprised that they do not have pure dairy products.
 A large number of milk-containing products are offered: water with milk or juices with milk.
 But there is no such milk as we have.
 And I’m not even taking into consideration out kefir and ryazhenka.
 Also in Chinese supermarkets, shelves are filled with a varied assortment of snacks, chips, and jerky.
 And, of course, I was struck by rice wine with a story that I told you before.
 It tastes like alcoholic soy sauce, that warms up Chinese people in winter.
 Rice wine for them is considered like Russian vodka for us.